 Many people are aware of the gift tax’s existence, but few actually understand how it actually works.
 Some people incorrectly believe that if they receive a gift above a certain amount, they have to pay taxes.

 Thankfully, that’s not how the gift tax works in most cases.
 In reality, very few people ever pay it.
 However, it’s important to understand how it works.
 This way, you’ll feel comfortable with both giving and receiving gifts in the future.

 The gift tax was created to stop individuals from avoiding taxes on their income or items of value (such a property) through gifting these items to other people.
 As such, paying the gift tax is required only in rare circumstances, and usually on specific transactions.

 In particular, it comes into play in situations when a donor transfers money or an item of value to the donee (person receiving the gift) and the donor does not receive the full value of the gift in return.

 For example, let’s say your grandparents wanted to give you a used car worth $10,000 without receiving anything in return.
 This would qualify as a gift for gift tax purposes.

-Most gifts qualify as taxable gifts, but as with anything else tax-related, there are exceptions.
+Most gifts qualify as taxable ones, but as with anything else tax-related, there are exceptions.

 The following are generally excluded from the definition of gifts: